aaronbloomfield/ccc/hws/auction/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

-to add:

-- start the auction at the reserve price
-- update IAuctioneer.sol, as it's changed
-- no more fixedTime

 ### Task 1: Auction contract